-Trump’s Global Gag Rule On Abortion Review Has This Glaring Problem, According To Activists
+Here's How Trump's Global Gag Rule On Abortion Has Affected The World So Far

 In its six-month review of the Trump administration's expanded global gag rule, the State Department presented a pretty rosy picture of the controversial policy's rollout — but global nonprofits say the agency isn't telling the whole story.
 In the report, the State Department claimed only four organizations had lost funding due to the policy, which yanks all health assistance funding to nonprofits based overseas that don't agree to completely disavow abortion.
 Planned Parenthood and other reproductive rights groups, however, argue the global gag rule review is misleading.